samuelgruetter/dafny-wiki/FAQ.md

 * **Missing annotations**.
 Dafny breaks the verification problem down using pre-/postconditions and loop invariants.
 A program can be globally correct, but, if it contains insufficient or incorrect annotations, Dafny may report an error.
 See the [Guide](https://rise4fun.com/Dafny/tutorial/Guide) section "Assertions" for further explanation.
 * **Incomplete quantifiers**.
 Quantifiers (`forall` and `exists`) are one source of undecidability in the logic underlying Dafny.
 In principle, any program using quantifiers may run into this undecidability, though Dafny handles many cases automatically.
 See the section below on quantifiers and triggers for more on how to work with quantifiers in Dafny.
 * **Nonlinear arithmetic**.
 Numerical formulas involving multiplication are also undecidable in general.
 (Multiplication by any constant value such as `2 * x` are fine though.)
 You can sometimes work around this by breaking your formula down into smaller pieces by introducing new functions.
-You can also turn off nonlinear arithmetic in the solver using `/noNLarith` command line flag.
-See `dafny /help` for more details.
 * **Incomplete axiomatization of collection operations and extensionality**.
 Dafny contains several built-in types (sequences, sets, maps, etc.) and operations over those sets, all of which are axiomatized to the underlying solver.
 These axioms are known to be incomplete.
 One common problem is with "extensionality", which refers to the fact that two collections are equal when they have the same elements.
 Dafny has trouble knowing when to invoke this principle, but you can encourage it to do so by adding an explicit equality assertion to your program.
 * **Complex heap reasoning**.
 Under the hood, Dafny reasons about the heaps using collections and quantifiers.
 Although this reasoning is carefully tuned to work well in the common case, it can occasionally "leak" incompleteness due to underlying incompleteness from quantifiers or collections.